4 Ways To Shop Smarter (And Buy Clothes You'll Actually Wear)

 4. Buy second-hand

 Online resale platforms, including Facebook Marketplace, Depop and Poshmark, are great resources for finding stylish pre-loved pieces.
 Unlike thrift stores, they let you filter by size and style.
 “Take advantage of the search functions to narrow it down to the colour, the fabric and anything else you’re looking for,” says Beltempo.
-She also recommends sticking to your shopping list: “It’s easy to end up overshopping, and overconsumption is still overconsumption even if it’s second-hand.”
+She also recommends sticking to your shopping list: “It’s easy to end up overshopping when shopping vintage, and overconsumption is still overconsumption even if it’s second-hand.”